For An Increase in Faith

 Last week after that weird occurrence on my phone, I began watching Michael Knowles’ interviews of a former witch, a former pyschic and then an exorcist, Fr.
 Dan Reehil.
 Michael Knowles spoke of hearing a gnarly voice when he was coming back to the Catholic church and I think someone from the videos described the evil one as a dark, formless shape and the reason being that the thing lacks the light of God so it is now dark.
 The dream I had happened not too long after I went to confession for the first time in 4 years.

 Apart from praying for them, I moved on with my life and drew closer to Mary, praying a daily consecration of exterior goods to the Blessed Virgin Mary, and afterwards I said the “Consecration to Mary” prayer on EWTN daily.
 This was even before I learnt about the “Consecration to Jesus through Mary” course.
 So, it all felt so timely, as though I was being called to complete the consecration course.
 I must admit that it is only upon renewal of my consecration this year that I began to gain a better understanding of the 33-day course written by St. Louis-Marie de Montfort.
 Although, I never did deviate from my daily devotion, scrupulosity was starting to take root, as I was losing understanding, and I feel as though I was holding back until I renewed my consecration last month.
 I am thankful to the Heralds of the Gospel for guiding me twice now.
 It is an amazing devotion and I have never felt as close to God like this in the past.
 I know that surely the Lord will heal me completely because I place my trust completely in Him.
-Although, I have mentioned nightmares now and it might seem pretty dark, I have had dreams of a pure and heavenly nature and heard things I have held so close to my heart, not wanting to forget them, that I have written them down.
+Although, I have mentioned nightmares now and it might seem pretty dark, I have had dreams over the course of my life of a pure and heavenly nature and heard things I have held so close to my heart, not wanting to forget them, that I have written them down.
 They impress on me that they surpass any bad thing I may have ever seen or heard.

 Thank you for reading today’s post.
 Remember to like this post and share it with your friends if you enjoyed it.
 Follow me on my blog, Katmira’s blog or my podcast, Amara’s Musings, to receive notifications whenever I have a new post.
 You can also subscribe below to get an email notification whenever a new post is out.
 This is particularly helpful if you don’t have a WordPress account.